 During the twentieth century, the world's high-income countries experienced significant changes in (1) average family size and (2) the proportion of people surviving to an older age, giving rise to the phenomenon of an ageing population.
-An important development in some low- and middle-income countries has been changing social attitudes towards the role of women in society.
+Another important development has been changing social attitudes towards the role of women in society.
 This has affected the sex ratio of some societies.